arduino-libraries/Arduino_EMBRYO_2/README.md

 This library accompanies 5 free Arduino lessons available at [skills.move](https://www.skillsmove.eu/).
 The lessons are written for pupils in the ages of 14-16, and aims to introduce them to manufacturing by building their own modular machine.

-**Note:** This library will only be maintained by it's users and not by Arduino from January 2022.
+**Note:** This library will only be maintained by its users and not by Arduino from January 2022.

 ## Installation